kamui/retriable/README.md

 end
 ```

-You can also specify a timeout if you want the code block to only make an attempt for X amount of seconds.
-This timeout is per attempt.
+You can also specify a timeout if you want the code block to only make an try for X amount of seconds.
+This timeout is per try.

 ```ruby
 Retriable.retriable timeout: 60 do